kevinolega/callcentertrainingtips/_posts/2019-05-31-clothing-schedule.md

 You save thirty hours a month...

-You save three hundred sixty five hours a year.
+You save three hundred sixty-five hours a year.

 If you stay in a call center for three years you save a total of 1,100 hours three years.